coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/stake-btc-guide.md

 ![btc-staking-on-core](../../../../static/img/native-staking/updated-ui/staking-guide-9.png)
 </p>

 **Congratulations!!** You have successfully staked your Bitcoin on the Core blockchain and will now actively earn CORE tokens from your delegated Bitcoin.
-Through staking Bitcoin and voting for validators on Core, you actively contribute to the governance and security of the Core network, supporting its decentralization and stability.
+Through staking Bitcoin and helping to elect validators on Core, you actively contribute to the security of the Core network, supporting its decentralization and stability.